tpoisot/ms_connectance_complexity/ms_conn_compl.md

 the power-law exponent.

 [simstat]: sim_stats.png "title"
 ![Statistical descriptors of the degree distribution of randomized networks, $n=30$, increasing connectance.
-These results clearly show that central properties of the degree distribution are contingent upon connectance, at a given network size.\label{simstat}][simstat]
+These results clearly show that central properties of the degree distribution are contingent upon connectance, at a given network size, and under a given network generation model.\label{simstat}][simstat]

-With the exception of the kurtosis, *all* statistical descriptors of the degree distribution were influenced by the effective connectance (Fig. \ref{simstat}).
+Qualitatively, bit the random graph and the niche networks behave exactly the same.
+With the exception of the kurtosis, *all* statistical descriptors of the degree distribution were influenced by the effective connectance (Fig.
+\ref{simstat}).
 As predicted in the previous part, variance on the degree distribution is hump-shaped with regard to connectance, which implies that as average degree increases with connectance, the coefficient of variation of the degree distribution decreases at high connectances.
 Note also that the range of variances in the degree distribution is higher at intermediate connectances, but lower at the extreme.